An Evening with Princess Diana: October 16, 1988

 I knew who that was!
 Mr. Wigglesworth was the director of the English National Opera!
 And standing a few rows in front of him, in a crimson velvet dress, was the woman I recently saw perform the lead role in “Carmen.”
 And just beyond her was a world-famous violin player, the Professor noted.
 This was an event that the Professor had attended many times, yet he seemed as giddy as I was.

 To the Professor’s right was an older man who looked like he had walked in off the street.
 He wore tattered green trousers with a mismatched plaid shirt and old, dirty boots.
 He looked three months overdue for a haircut and a week overdue for a shave.
-The man sat silently, looking down at the floor as the black tie crowd paraded past him—past us—on their way to their expensive reserved seats in the pews.
+The man sat silently, looking down at the floor as the black tie crowd paraded past him—past us—on their way to their expensive reserved seats.

 While not dressed up, I had on the best I had with me in England: black trousers, a crisp white shirt and a cabled emerald green cardigan.
 I knew I was underdressed, but felt confident I did the best I could.
 And I thought to myself that at least I looked respectable.